dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/mongodb.md

    exit
    ```

-Please note the database and collection names for data loading.
+>Note the database and collection names for future source configuration.

 ### Prepare your data